BrunodaSilvaLeite/NLW-Heat/Readme.md

 - SQLite

 ## 🧑‍💻 Project

-The project "NLW-Heat" 🧑‍💻 is a project that is part of the [NLW](https://app.rocketseat.com.br/node/mission-impulse-heat) made by Rocketseat .
-In order to learn **NodeJS** and **React**.
+The "NLW-Heat" 🧑 💻 project is a fascinating educational initiative that is part of the NLW event, organized by Rocketseat.
+This project is an excellent opportunity to learn and hone skills in **NodeJS** 📗 and **React** ⚛️.
-This project authenticates the user through github and allows the user to comment on the "dowhile" event.
+A notable feature of this project is its ability to authenticate users through GitHub.
+This allows users to interact with and comment on the "DoWhile" event, creating an interactive and engaging learning experience.

 ## 🚨 very important
 It is very important to put variables in a .env document on the backend and put the clientId of your github app in the signInUrl variable inside the auth in the context folder on the front.